Headaches - tension

 Neurotransmitters are chemical messengers in the brain.
 Several types of neurotransmitters affect how the brain reacts to pain stimulation.
 In particular, serotonin (also called 5-HT) and nitric oxide are thought to be involved in these chemical changes.
 Release of these chemicals may activate nerve pathways in the brain, muscles, or elsewhere and increase pain.

-Patients with tension-type headache are at increased risk of having depression.
-It isn't known if depression is a result of having headaches, or represents an underlying neurotransmitter problem that results in both depression and tension-type headache.
+People with tension-type headache are at increased risk of having depression.
+It isn't known if depression is a result of having headaches, or an underlying neurotransmitter problem results in both depression and tension-type headache.

 Many different factors can trigger or aggravate tension-type headaches.

-Medication and Substance Overuse.
 About a third of persistent headaches, including chronic migraine and tension-type, are medication-overuse headaches.
 They result from a rebound effect caused by the overuse of headache medications.
 Nearly any type of headache medication can produce this effect.
-This is especially true for brands that contain caffeine.
+This is true for medications that contain caffeine.
 Headaches can also occur after withdrawing from caffeine, nicotine, or alcohol.

-Dental Problems.
-Jaw clenching or teeth grinding, especially during sleep, are signs of temporomandibular joint dysfunction (TMJ, also known as TMD).
+Jaw clenching or teeth grinding, during sleep, are signs of temporomandibular joint (TMJ) dysfunction.
 TMJ pain can occur in the ear, cheek, temples, neck, or shoulders.
 This condition often coexists with chronic tension headache.
-Some people with TMJ may see improvement in tension-type headaches from procedures or exercise therapies that specifically address the dental condition.
+Some people with TMJ dysfunction may see improvement in tension-type headaches from procedures or exercise therapies that specifically address the dental condition.

 Tension-type headaches are the most common type of headache.
 Nearly everyone has at least one tension-type headache during their lifetime.
 Episodic tension-type headaches are far more common than chronic tension-type headaches.

-Gender.
-Tension-type headaches are more common in women than men.
+Tension-type headaches are slightly more common in women than men.

-Tension-type headaches are rare before age 4 but become more common throughout childhood, reaching a peak at around age 13.
+Tension-type headaches are rare before age 4 but become more common throughout childhood, reaching a peak at around age 13, and occurring in as many as 48% of children according to some studies.
 Children with tension-type headaches often suffer from an accompanying emotional or psychological disorder.

 Factors associated with childhood tension-type headaches include: